Thanet and the First World War

 Many women and men in Thanet died during or as a result of the First World War.
 They are remembered on memorials and in cemeteries across the Isle, such as St Peter’s WWI War Graves, which offers tours, and Margate Cemetery.

-There are a number of events and displays happening to mark the 100th anniversary of the end of the First World War across Margate, Broadstairs, Ramsgate and the Villages.
+There are a number of services and parades happening to across Margate, Broadstairs, Ramsgate and the Villages to mark Armistice Day

 Visiting the Isle?
 Why not follow one of our Frontline Thanet itineraries.